IBMStreams/streamsx.kafka/_docs/206-user_using_kerberos_authentication.md

 connect with a Kerberos secured Kafka cluster.

-Please note, that external links to the Confluent documentation link to the Confluent platform 5.5.2, which includes Kafka version 2.5.1. and therefore refers to this Kafka version.
+Please note, that external links to the Confluent documentation link to the Confluent platform 5.5.2, which includes Kafka version 2.5.1.
+Links to Confluent documentation therefore refer to the Kafka version 2.5.1.

 ## Preface